8 FAQs about your website.

 Design right and copyright apply to websites in the same way as to other designs and written materials, though it is unlikely that you will particularly want to protect the design of your website or that anyone else will feel that the design of your website breaches their intellectual property rights.

 If you use a designer to create your website, ask them for a written guarantee that the site does not breach anyone else's rights.
-And ensure that the design right and copyright are assigned to you in writing.
+Ensure that the design right and copyright are assigned to you in writing.
 Otherwise, you could be forced to pay the designer every time you want to change the site, even if the designer has stopped working for you.

-You should also be aware that you must not discriminate against disabled people in the way that you recruit employees or provide a service.
+You should also be aware that you must not discriminate against people in the way that you recruit employees or provide a service.
 This may apply to your website, for example, if you are recruiting or selling online.
 The design of an 'accessible' website should take into account the problems that, for example, people with impaired sight might face.

 6. Are there any potential legal problems with the software used in my website?